A Spanish-Colonial Revival home built in 1927 in the Hancock Park neighborhood of Los Angeles

 BRINGING THE MEDITERRANEAN HOME

-The parkway and maintenance path planted with the drought-adapted Kurapia, a turf alternative that embodies the look of the classic greenway turf.
+The parkway and maintenance path are planted with the drought-adapted Kurapia, a turf alternative that embodies the look of the classic greenway turf.

 Greens need growing!
 New photos of this project coming soon.